Hostile Takeover

 Crosschecking the log with V’s body, and skimming N’s recorded explanation, J pieced together the story.

 When V noticed she couldn’t regenerate passively, she started actively regenerating.
-Except she sucked at it, limping along with sloppy fixes, constantly distracted by the drones she hadn’t shut down yet.
+Except she was awful at it, and limped along with sloppy fixes, constantly distracted by the drones she hadn’t shut down yet.

 And maybe J could have sorted out what V had done to herself, but between the reboots and crashes, the record of V’s changes now lay lost or corrupted.
 Reverse engineering them is one thing, reverse engineering them from a half-destroyed system riddled with bullet holes and smashed open from a careless drop?